 Lee Ha Jun

-Lee Ha Jun designed arguably the greatest film of this past Oscar season, the Korean movie Parasite.
+Lee Ha Jun designed arguably the greatest film of the 2020 Oscar season, the Korean movie Parasite.
 He was nominated for the best Art Direction Oscar and won the Art Director’s Guild award for Best Contemporary Production Design.
 The film itself won four Academy Awards, including Best Picture.
 His team built and dressed almost every set in the movie from scratch, including an entire city street that was flooded.
 I was elated to discuss production design with the artistic visionary behind this masterpiece.

 A huge thank you to Juhee Yi of Neon for translating!